pgplex/.github/profile/README.md

-The modern tooling for Postgres
+Modern tooling for Postgres 🐘